Lemuel R. Custis

-Lemuel Rodney Custis (June 4, 1915 – February 24, 2005) was an U.S. Army Air Force officer, combat fighter pilot and Squadron Operations Officer with the 332nd Fighter Group's 99th Fighter Squadron, best known as the Tuskegee Airmen.
+Lemuel Rodney Custis (June 4, 1915 – February 24, 2005) was a U.S. Army Air Force officer, combat fighter pilot and Squadron Operations Officer with the 332nd Fighter Group's 99th Fighter Squadron, best known as the Tuskegee Airmen.
 He was one of the 1,007 documented Tuskegee Airmen Pilots.

 Custis was Hartford, Connecticut's first African American police officer.

 Custis was the first African American combat fighter pilot in the US military, sharing this distinction with cadet classmates Captain Benjamin O. Davis Jr., future Tuskegee Airmen Commander and future U.S. four-star general; 2nd Lt.
 George S. Roberts ("Spanky" Roberts)(September 24, 1918 - March 8, 1984); 2nd Lt.
 Charles DeBow (Feb 13, 1918 – April 4, 1968); and 2nd Lt.
 Mac Ross (1912-1944) Being among the first five to graduate, they "drew the most sustained attention from the press and the black community as a result."

 Custis was the last surviving member of this original African American US military combat fighter pilots.

 Early life

-Custis was born June 4, 1915, in Wethersfield, Connecticut, as the only child of Mary C. Goodwin Cutis and father Charles Custis (1860–1950).
+Custis was born June 4, 1915, in Wethersfield, Connecticut, as the only child of Mary C. Goodwin Custis and father Charles Custis (1860–1950).
 The son of enslaved African Americans from Virginia, Charles Custis moved to Hartford, Connecticut, after the Civil War, becoming a night elevator operator, day elevator operator, and janitor at insurance giant Aetna.
 Impressed by Charles, Aetna President Morgan Bulkeley offered him a position as a personal assistant.
 After Bulkeley had died, the successor President, Morgan B. Brainard retained Charles as a personal assistant who would continue in this role until his death at age 90.

 Lemuel Custis attended Hartford's public school education, graduating from its high school.
 In 1938, Custis graduated from Howard University with a Bachelor of Science Degree.
 In 1939, he returned to Hartford with hopes to obtain employment with one of Hartford's insurance conglomerates.
 In 1940, Custis became Hartford, Connecticut’s first African-American police officer, serving as a beat officer.
 After Custis suddenly left the Hartford Police Department, members of Hartford's black community wondered whether the system found a way to rid Custis from the police force.
 Months later, they were relieved when the Pittsburgh Courier, one of America's most prominent African American newspapers, published an article showing Custis with the inaugural Tuskegee pilot class 42-C-SE graduates on March 6, 1942.

 Custis was married to Ione Custis until her death in 1991.